 He has an international standing in the field of inorganic materials chemistry working at the interface of chemistry, nanomaterials and biological sciences, and currently leads a number of research projects including the synthesis and characterisation of functionalised nanoparticles for intra-cellular diagnostics and therapeutic, novel iodine-containing composites as wound healing materials.
 He has considerable experience of knowledge-transfer and consultancy and has completed projects with local, national and multi-national companies.

 Before joining Sheffield Hallam Neil worked in the chemical industry and completed a BSc in Chemistry and a PhD in Inorganic Chemistry at UMIST (Manchester) , and post-doctoral research positions at UMIST and Durham Universities.

 Plant Nutrients and Hydroponics

 Plants require a range of inorganic ions and minerals, particularly phosphate, nitrate, potassium, and other metal ions, for strong and healthy growth and development.
 We are working to develop new and improved nutrients for use in hydroponic systems.
 Hydroponics, the growth of plants in soilless media, is an advanced horticultural technique that is used commercially across the world for growing fruit and vegetable crops.
-We are also using mass spectrometry to study the uptake and distribution of metal ions and nutrients in plants using Laser Ablation ICP Mass spectrometry.
+Together with Professor Malcolm Clench and Dr Catherine Duckett, we are investigating the uptake and distribution of metal ions and nutrients in plants using Laser Ablation ICP Mass spectrometry.